osmosis-labs/osmosis/docs/overview/terminology.md

 ## dApp

-An application built on a decentralized platform.
+An application built on a decentralized platform (short for decentralized application).

 ## DDoS

-Distributed denial of service attack.
+Distributed Denial of Service attack.
 When an attacker floods a network with traffic or requests in order to disrupt service.

 ## DeFi